 All enrolled students who meet the eligibility requirements may nominate.
-To nominate, pick up a nomination form from the Guild Reception (Building 106F) or the Guild Website and fill in all of the information.
+To nominate, pick up a nomination form from the Guild Reception (Building 106F) or the Guild Website https://guild.curtin.edu.au/elections/ and fill in all of the information.
 There are two nomination forms: one for NUS Delegates and one for all Guild Office bearer roles.

-If you are unsure if you would like to nominate, or would like to discuss the elections, you are able to make an appointment to speak with The Returning Officer Mr Peter Zaikos by calling 0459 919 900 or emailing ro.curtin@bigpond.com.
+If you are unsure if you would like to nominate, or would like to discuss the elections, you are able to make an appointment to speak with The Returning Officer (RO) Ms Kelly Dansie by calling 0433 056 950 or emailing: GuildElectionCurtinUni@outlook.com.
 The Returning Officer is independent from the Guild so you can be assured that your conversation will be confidential.

-Your nomination must be witnessed by either a member of Guild Staff (at Guild Reception, Building 106F), the Returning Officer or a Justice of the Peace, who has seen your student card and witnessed you signing the form.
-For those on satellite/regional campuses your nomination must be witnessed by either a staff member at the satellite campus or a Justice of the Peace who has seen your student card and watched you sign the form.
+Your nomination must be witnessed by either a member of Guild Staff authorised by the Managing Director (at Guild Reception, Building 106F), the Returning Officer or a Justice of the Peace, who has seen your student card.
+For those enrolled at satellite/regional campuses your nomination must be witnessed by either a staff member at the satellite campus or a Justice of the Peace who has seen your student card.

 It is also important that you pay the nomination deposit.
-In order for a candidate's nomination to be valid, a \$10 deposit (preferably EFTPOS) must be paid with the nomination form for which you will receive a receipt.
+In order for a candidate's nomination to be valid, a \$10 deposit (preferably online or otherwise at Guild Reception) must be paid prior to or with the nomination form.
 The maximum amount payable by a candidate shall be \$10 no matter how many positions they nominate for.
 No nomination deposit is required for NUS nominations.
 Nomination deposits will be refunded to those candidates who are successful in becoming elected.

-When you have done this put your nomination form in an envelope and into the nomination box in the Guild Reception (Building 106F) or, for those on satellite/regional campuses, email a scanned copy to the Returning Officer (ro.curtin@bigpond.com) from your Curtin student email account.
-You also have the opportunity to provide a policy statement of up to 500 words (rich text format or Word format) on a portable digital storage device (in the envelope) or emailed to the Returning Officer (ro.curtin@bigpond.com) from your student email account.
+When you have done this put your nomination form in an envelope and into the nomination box in the Guild Reception (Building 106F) or, for those on satellite/regional campuses, email a scanned copy to the Returning Officer (GuildElectionCurtinUni@outlook.com) from your Curtin student email account.

+You also have the opportunity to provide a policy statement of up to 500 words (rich text format or Word format) which can be emailed to the Returning Officer (GuildElectionCurtinUni@outlook.com) from your Curtin student email account.
 You may also include a recent digital head and shoulder photo (in jpeg format and no larger than 1MB in file size).
 Note that:

-- a) The policy statement must include the candidate's name and position(s) nominated for and must be confined to information about the candidate and statements of the candidate's policies and beliefs. - b) Silly pictures instead of candidate photographs will not be accepted, and as well, any background/or extra information should not be visible on the photo.
+- a) The policy statement must include the candidate's name and position(s) nominated for and must be confined to information about the candidate and statements of the candidate's policies and beliefs. - b) Candidate photographs should reflect an accurate appearance of the candidate without any background/or extra information visible on the photo.